ShamalRathnayake/Roomy-IOT-BE/WEBSOCKET_README.md

 # WebSocket Server for Real-time Sensor Data

-This implementation adds WebSocket functionality to broadcast real-time sensor data to connected clients when new MQTT messages are received and stored in the database.
+This implementation adds WebSocket functionality to broadcast real-time sensor data to connected clients when new MQTT messages are received and stored in the database. **Clients must register with a deviceId to receive updates for that specific device.**

 ## Features

-- **Real-time Broadcasting**: Automatically broadcasts sensor data to all connected WebSocket clients
+- **Device-Specific Broadcasting**: Only clients registered with matching deviceId receive sensor data
+- **Device Registration**: Clients must register their deviceId to receive updates
-- **Connection Management**: Tracks connected clients and provides connection status
+- **Connection Management**: Tracks connected clients and their device associations
 - **MQTT Integration**: Seamlessly integrates with existing MQTT service
 - **CORS Support**: Configured for cross-origin requests
 - **Status Endpoint**: HTTP endpoint to check WebSocket connection status